rloomba/resque/docs/HOOKS.md

   `Resque::Failure` backend.

-* `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks), this includes Resque::DirtyExit.
+* `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks), this includes Resque::TermException.

 Hooks are easily implemented with superclasses or modules.
 A superclass could look something like this.